dhutapratama/docs/sail.md

 <a name="previewing-emails"></a>
 ## Previewing Emails

-Laravel Sail's default `docker-compose.yml` file contains a service entry for [MailHog](https://github.com/mailhog/MailHog).
+Lets Sail's default `docker-compose.yml` file contains a service entry for [MailHog](https://github.com/mailhog/MailHog).
 MailHog intercepts emails sent by your application during local development and provides a convenient web interface so that you can preview your email messages in your browser.
 When using Sail, MailHog's default host is `mailhog` and is available via port 1025:

 ```ini
 MAIL_HOST=mailhog